peterstansfeld/palavo/README.md

   VGA_Out_Light Red  --470R--  1 Red
 ```

 The Serial_RX and Serial_TX can be connected to a PC via a 3.3V logic level UART to USB serial adapter.
 I use [Raspberry Pi's Debug Probe](https://www.raspberrypi.com/documentation/microcontrollers/debug-probe.html) as it can also be used to program and debug the Pico via its Debug interface.

+Alternatively the Serial_RX and Serial_TX can be connected to a keyboard to serial terminal adapter, which is a Pico 2 in USB host mode with a keyboard attached.
+The details for this can be found in this repository.

 The Infra_Red_RX pin, along with connections to 3.3V, can be connected to an infra-red receiver.
-I use this [Grove IR Receiver](https://thepihut.com/products/grove-infrared-receiver), and Palavo accepts commands from this [Argon IR Remote](https://argon40.com/products/argon-remote) control.
+I use this [Grove IR Receiver](https://thepihut.com/products/grove-infrared-receiver), and Palavo accepts commands transmitted from this [Argon IR Remote](https://argon40.com/products/argon-remote) control.

 ### Firmware

-There may be a simpler way, using RaspberryPi's Pico Visual Studio Code Extension perhaps, but I haven't experimented with that enough yet.
+There may be a simpler way, using Raspberry Pi's Pico Visual Studio Code Extension perhaps, but I haven't experimented with that enough yet.
 This is how I build the firmware (on a Raspberry Pi 5):

 Follow the instructions in Appendix C: Manual toolchain setup of [Getting started with Raspberry Pi Pico-series](https://datasheets.raspberrypi.com/pico/getting-started-with-pico.pdf).